talsma-ict/umldoclet/README.md

 [![Released Version][maven-img]][maven]

 # UMLDoclet

+__Note:__ Version `2.0.0` of this [doclet] is a full rewrite as a Java 9 module, reusing only the internal rendering of `.puml` files.
+UMLDoclet version 2 will require a JDK 9 compatible version of `JavaDoc` to run.
+For earlier versions of javadoc, please use the `1.x` versions of this doclet.

 Doclet for the JavaDoc tool that generates UML diagrams from the code.
 Released versions can be found in the [maven central repository][maven].